-- 2.1 The display has a 6-digit LCD display.
+- 2.1 The display has a 6 digit LED display.
 The resolution of the counter represents one pulse per mm of product travel.

-- 2.2 To set the counter cut length pre-set.
+- 2.2 To set the counter cut length preset.

 - 2.3 Front panel.

-- 1. Main display indicates the default valve as it counts up to the pre-set value - 2.
-Status displays indicates pre-set 1 (F1) pre-set 2 (F2 not used) prescale (Psc) program (Prg) - 3.
-Edit key is used with numeric keys 1,2,3 to display pre-set 1, pre-set 2 (not used) and prescale value respectively - 4.
+- 1. Main display indicates the present count as it counts up to the pre-set value - 2.
+Status displays indicates pre-set 1 (P1), pre-set 2 (P2), prescale (Psc) program (Prg) The status display has the following control

+P1 - Cut Length P2 - Batch Counter

+Psc - Encoder Factor (factory set)

+Prog - Program (factory set)

+- 3. Edit key is used with numeric keys 1,2,3 to display pre-set 1, pre-set 2 and prescale value respectively - 4.
 Numeric keys each increment there respective digit of the pre-set.
-When simultaneously pressed keys "6" an "4" act as a reset to zero of the default valve. - 2.4 To change the pre-set value - 2.5 The cut length pre-set is stored in pre-set 1.
-To select and display setting press "E" and "1" simultaneously - 2.6 The display will now show the pre-set value along with status displays "F2" and "PRG".
-If a button is not pressed within 15 seconds the display will not reset to the default screen. - 2.7 The numeric keys can now be used to individually scroll each digit to the required value.
+When simultaneously pressed keys "6" an "4" act as a reset to zero

+2.4 To change the pre-set value

+- 2.5 The cut length pre-set is stored in pre-set 1.
+To select and display setting press "E" and "1" simultaneously once to show status "P1". - 2.6 The display will now show the pre-set value.
+If a button is not pressed within 15 seconds the display will reset to the default screen.
-Issue 01/97/EC Bench-Cut Cutting System

-2.8 Press button "E" to confirm entry and counter will change back to default display.

-2.9 To reset counter default screen to zero press button "6" and "4" simultaneously.
+- 2.7 The numeric keys can now be used to individually scroll each digit to the required value. - 2.8 Press button "E" to confirm entry and counter will change back to default display. - 2.8 To reset counter default screen to zero press button "6" and "4" simultaneously.

+To change the batch pre-set value (option)

+- 1) The batch pre-set valve is stored in pre-set 1.
+(The cut length is stored in pre-set 2) To select and display setting press "E" and "1" simultaneously twice to show status "P1". - 2) The display will now show the pre-set value.
+If a button is not pressed within 15 seconds the display will re0set to the default screen. - 3) The numeric keys can now be used to individually scroll each digit to the required value. - 4) Press button "E" to confirm entry and counter will change back to default display.
+To reset batch counter screen to zero press button's "6" and "4" simultaneously.